bbopt/NOMAD.jl/README.md

     end
 ```

-`success` is a boolean set to false if the evaluation failed.
-Here, every evaluation is a success. `count_eval` is also a boolean defining if the evaluation needs to be taken into account by NOMAD.
-Here, it is always equal to true so every evaluation will be considered.
+`success` is a boolean set to false if the evaluation should not be taken into account by NOMAD.
+Here, every evaluation will be considered as a success. `count_eval` is also a boolean, it decides weather the evaluation's counter will be incremented.
+Here, it is always equal to true so every evaluation will be counted.

-Then create an object of type *nomadParameters* that will contain options for the optimization.
+Then, create an object of type *nomadParameters* that will contain options for the optimization.
 The classic constructor takes as arguments the initial point *x0* and the types of the outputs contained in `bb_outputs` (as a *Vector{String}*).

 ```julia
     param = nomadParameters([3,3],["OBJ","EB"])